jstimpfle/gitadmin/README.md

 key, you'll get a gitadmin shell as that user.
 And you can also use that ssh login for git interactions such as git clone / git pull / git push.

 This isn't a stable version yet.
-If you are interested in improvements, help testing and get in touch.
-I'd love to use a plain text database and make it more modular, but some experience is missing and size matters...
+If you are interested in improvements, get in touch and help testing.
+I'd love to use a plain text database and make it more modular, but size matters and some experience is missing...

 gitadmin was written in 2015 by Jens Stimpfle, with some support from Ahmet Inan and Philipp Falk.

-License: Public domain
+License: Just do what you want with it.